6 Attic Bedroom Design Ideas for Your Custom HomeDecember 24, 2019

 Attic truss bedrooms usually feature unique architecture and using that to your advantage is one of the great attic bedroom design ideas.
 Sloped ceilings, knee walls, exposed structural beams, and more all offer opportunities to create a unique look in your attic bedroom.
 You can also play with different materials depending on the interior design style of the rest of your home.

 For example, if you’re going for a farmhouse or more rustic look in the rest of your home, you can also incorporate that look into the attic truss.
 Leaving wooden beams exposed and using reclaimed wood or a rustic wood on the walls can give an attic bedroom a rustic log cabin-type feel.
+This is one of the classic loft decor ideas.

 You can even include an accent wall with a stone, brick, or rock look to provide some contrast and texture.
 Shiplap, beadboard, and other types of trim can all help add texture to your walls and create an interesting look in an attic bedroom.